- Constipation usually means that your bowel movements are too hard.

 If you’re a teen, you’re probably very busy with school, sports, and other after-school activities.
 Maybe you don’t have much privacy, or perhaps even finding a bathroom is challenging.
 But if you have been uncomfortable because of constipation, it may be time to think about how you can feel better!

 You will probably want to plan ahead by knowing where the bathrooms are, whether you are at school, playing sports, or hanging out in other places.
-Next, you’ll need to slowly add more fiber to your diet.
+Next, you’ll need to slowly add more fiber to your diet and drink more water.
 Finally, exercise is important for good health and can help your digestive system.

 - Learn to pay attention to your body’s signals.